 Do Your Research Before Signing Any Contracts

 When searching for a top brain injury attorney in South Carolina, be sure to take these factors into account.
 Choosing a lawyer can be one of the most important decisions you ever make.
 Do the proper research, ask lots of questions, and please do not sign any contracts until you confirm that the attorney has the knowledge, resources, experience, and character you are looking for.

-As an attorney, I cannot take back what happened to you, but I will work hard to make sure the at-fault party's insurance company provides fair and full compensation for the effects of your TBI.
-Everyone who walks through my door is treated with respect, and that is exactly what will be shown to you from the first time we speak until your case ends.
+I cannot take back what happened to you, but I will work hard to make sure the at-fault party's insurance company provides fair and full compensation for the effects of your TBI.
+Everyone who walks through my door is treated with respect, and that is exactly what you will be shown from the first time we speak until your case ends.

-If you or a loved one suffered a traumatic brain injury in South Carolina - be it in Columbia, Lexington, Charleston, or elsewhere - contact me today for a free consultation today at 803-790-2800 or by using the live chat feature below.
-You are also invited to request a free copy of my book, Your Guide to South Carolina Personal Injury and Workers' Compensation.
+If you or a loved one suffered a TBI in South Carolina - be it in Columbia, Charleston, Greenville, or elsewhere - contact me today for a free consultation at 803-790-2800 or by using the live chat feature below.